membrane/api-gateway/cli/router/README.txt

 Licensing
 -------------------------------------------------------------------------------
-Membrane ESB is covered by the Apache License, Version 2.0, January 2004.
+Membrane Service Proxy is covered by the Apache License, Version 2.0, January 2004.
 For licenses of the libraries included, see the LICENSE.txt file.